Telephone (song): Filming

 Because of Gaga's and Beyoncé's busy schedules, director Jonas Åkerlund and cinematographer Pär Ekberg had to finish filming in two days while coordinating multiple locations, dance numbers and extras.
 They spent most of their preparation time scouting locations and discussing the script and shot lists.
 To ensure a natural look while properly showcasing the outfits, makeup, props and art details, Ekberg took a minimalistic approach to lighting that involved shooting without a big pre-light and adding a beauty light for the artists. Åkerlund utilized a mixture of hydrargyrum medium-arc iodide lamps (HMI) and fluorescent fixtures to light the prison interiors and the diner scenes that were filmed at The Four Aces Motel in Palmdale, California.
 He used a Briese beauty light for close-ups and singles.
+Prison scenes were filmed at Lincoln Heights Jail.

 Using three cameras that ran almost constantly, the cinematography team could capture about 150 setups per day.
 For the kitchen scene, which was shot in a prison storage room, Åkerlund wanted to evoke a "clinical feel" and create "a mix of a kitchen and a laboratory".
 The majority of the video was filmed on Kodak Vision3 250D 5207, which Åkerlund considered one of his favorite film stocks.
 During post-production, the team wanted to keep the colors true to the original negative, with minor adjustments for contrast and grain.